 Plan Fiduciary – Anyone who exercises discretionary authority or discretionary control over management or administration of the plan, exercises any authority or control over management or disposition of plan assets, or gives investment advice for a fee or other compensation with respect to assets of the plan.

-Plan Trustee – Someone who has the exclusive authority and discretion to manage and control the assets of the plan.
+Plan Trustee – Someone who has the exclusive authority and discretion to manage and control the plan assets.
 The trustee can be subject to the direction of a named fiduciary and the named fiduciary can appoint one or more investment managers for the plan’s assets.

 Plan Year – A 12-month period designated by a retirement plan for calculating vesting and eligibility, among other things.
 The plan year can be the calendar year or an alternative period, for example, July 1 to June 30.

-Rollover – A rollover occurs when a participant directs the transfer of the money in his or her retirement account or IRA to a new plan or individual retirement account.
+Rollover – A rollover occurs when a participant directs the transfer of the money in his or her retirement account or IRA to a new plan or IRA.

 A Salary Reduction Simplified Employee Pension plan (SARSEP) is a SEP plan set up before 1997 that permits contributions to be made through employee salary reductions.
 Under a SARSEP, employees and employers make contributions to traditional IRAs set up for the employees, subject to certain percentage-of-pay and dollar limits.

 No new SARSEPs can be established after December 31, 1996.
-However, employers who established SARSEPs prior to January 1, 1997, can continue to maintain them and new employees of the employers hired after December 31, 1996, can participate in the existing SARSEP.
+However, employers who established SARSEPs prior to January 1, 1997, can continue to maintain them and new employees can participate in the existing SARSEP.

 Self-Employed Individual - An individual in business for himself or herself, and whose business is not incorporated, is self-employed.
 Sole proprietors and partners are self-employed.
 Self-employment can include part-time work.

 Simplified Employee Pension Plan (SEP) – A plan in which an employer contributes on a tax-favored basis to IRAs owned by its employees.
-If the employer meets certain conditions, it is not subject to the reporting and disclosure requirements of most retirement plans.
-Under a SEP, an IRA is set up by or for an employee to accept the employer’s contributions.
+If the employer meets certain conditions, it isn't subject to the reporting and disclosure requirements of most retirement plans.

 Summary Plan Description – A document provided by the plan administrator that includes a plain language description of important features of the plan, for example, when employees begin to participate in the plan, how service and benefits are calculated, when benefits become vested, when payment is received and in what form, and how to file a claim for benefits.
 Participants must be informed of material changes either through a revised Summary Plan Description or in a separate document called a Summary of Material Modifications.